 Timeline: Campaigns for a European Union referendum

-Ed Miliband has set out Labour's position on any referendum on the UK's membership of the European Union by 2017 if they win the election.
-It is the latest step in the long history of campaigning for such a vote1970s:
+The Conservatives say they will hold a referendum on the UK's membership of the European Union by 2017 if they win the election.
+It is the latest step in the long history of campaigning for such a vote.

 1 January 1973: The UK joins the European Economic Community (EEC).
 Negotiations were conducted by Tory Prime Minister Edward Heath

 1974: Labour, under leader Harold Wilson, promises a referendum on whether to remain in the EEC in the party's election manifesto

 6 June 1975: The public endorse the UK's continued membership of the EEC, with 67% of people voting to stay in at a referendum

 1983: In their election manifesto, Labour, under leader Michael Foot, pledge to begin negotiations to withdraw from the EU "within the lifetime" of the following Parliament.
 Labour lose the election

 1989: Margaret Thatcher signals the UK will join the European Exchange Rate Mechanism.
 She resigns 18 months later amid internal divisions over Europe and other issues